All Episodes

 We'll be back and continue as the EIB network rolls on right after this.

-Very simple for folks, and just like with the communists in the Soviet Union or the ChICOMs, the ultimate goal of the Democrat Party is to discourage anyone from getting anything unless it comes from the party.
+Just like with the communists in the Soviet Union or the CHICOMs, the ultimate goal of the Democrat Party is to discourage anyone from getting anything unless it comes from the party, the party equaling the government.

-And lo and behold, just as if they knew what was going to be interesting to me today, there is a piece in the Wall Street Journal published by Andy Stern, who used to head up the Service Employees International Union, and has always been one of Obama's big fanboys.
+And lo and behold, just as if they knew what was going to be interesting to me today, there is a piece in the Wall Street Journal published by Andy Stern, who used to head up the Service Employees International Union and has always been one of Obama's big fanboys.

 The piece is entitled China's Superior Economic Model.

-Mr. Stern, the president of the Service Employees International Union, and now Senior Fellow at Columbia University's Richmond Center.
+Mr. Stern, the president of the Service Employees International Union and now senior fellow at Columbia University's Richmond Center.

 Let me sum this up for you.

-Andy Stern says capitalism and free markets have been shown not to work.
+Andy Stern says, capitalism and free markets have been shown not to work.

 They are a fraud.